matopher/blog/source/_posts/youtube-seo.md

 ---
 extends: _layouts.post
 section: content
-title: Demystify Top-Ranked YouTube Videos With These Simple SEO Techniques
+title: Get Your Video Ranked in YouTube Search With These Simple SEO Techniques
 date: 2017-07-12
-description: Add a custom 404 page is easy with Jigsaw
+description: YouTube = the world's 2nd largest search engine.
+Want to rank number-one?
+Start with these quick wins to claim the top spot.
-categories: [configuration, feature]
+categories: [video]
 ---

 ##How should you research keywords to rank your video for more views?